SajaLahaleeh/Web-Development-Basic/course/Day01/session00/teaching-mentoring.md

 ## ✧ MENTORING IS ABOUT EXPERIENCE

 A mentor is someone who provides those life lessons from experience, guides you with each step and sees you through no matter what.
-For example, my husband was a pilot.

 **TEACHING FOCUSES ON THE HOW, MENTORING FOCUSES ON THE WHY.**